-- The original infected file contained important information and Kaspersky Embedded Systems Security failed to keep its integrity so, as a result, the information in the file became unavailable. - You consider the file harmless to the protected device and want to use it.
-If you do not want Kaspersky Embedded Systems Security to consider this file infected or probably infected, during subsequent scans you can exclude it from processing in the Real-Time File Protection task and On-Demand Scan tasks.
+- The original infected file contained important information and Kaspersky Security for Windows Server failed to keep its integrity so, as a result, the information in the file became unavailable. - You consider the file harmless to the protected device and want to use it.
+If you do not want Kaspersky Security for Windows Server to consider this file infected or probably infected, during subsequent scans you can exclude it from processing in the Real-Time File Protection task and On-Demand Scan tasks.
 To do this, specify the file in the Exclude files setting or the Do not detect setting in the corresponding tasks.